France Escorts

 Your Exquisite Ebony Masseuse & French Girlfriend

-- PLEASE READ CAREFULLY - In-person meetings offered in Luxury Hotels at Central London by reservation (not included in the envelope) but I am available mostly for outcalls.
+- PLEASE READ CAREFULLY - In-person meetings offered in Luxury Hotels at Central London by reservation (not included in the envelope) I am available mostly for outcalls.
 Pre-bookings are mandatory with a 20% fee - Contact me for more informations.
 My face is hidden only to preserve my privacy, I will happily share a face pic to those of you who ask nicely ;-) For those of you who don't know me already, this is me at a glance: I am French, complete with accent and Va Va Voooom!
 Intelligent and University educated, gym fit silky toned body, long legs - Fashion Model looks.
 I enjoy good wine, food and conversation (informations about my special Dinner/Date on my website).
 My intention is to be your new muse and the lingering thought that puts a smile on your face.
 When we are together you can expect a blissful retreat - relaxing, refreshing and a fulfilling getaway from your everyday routine.
 I fall in love with sensual massage, the deep touch pleasurable and powerful release all pressures after a very long day, bring you into a physical, emotional, mental and spiritual liberation.
 An experience you are likely to remember for the rest of your life.
 You can rest assured that when I lay my hands on you, bliss is not only likely, it is guaranteed!
 This service is not like any other you have experienced and it is something you just have to try in order to fully understand and appreciate its effect.
 So what are you waiting for?
 Get in touch today and let me get my hands on you!
 You will not regret it!
 I could be free for a same day bookings and I will come to your hotel room or private residence.
 The more notice you give me, the better although I will consider requests at short notice.
 Texting me on WhatsApp and Telegram with a name, date, time, duration, location (for Outcalls) with a descriptiom with expectations OR emailing me with the same informations previously asked, will appreciated and the best way to arrange a date.
 Yours truly, Ava.

 High Class Ebony - Zoe Red Black Escort